 To Uplift Science, Nepal Needs him who Published An Obituary in Nature (Journal)

-Recently, Prof. Dr. Utta Lal RajBhandary has published an obituary[1] of Har Gobind Khorana in Nature, one of the most reputed and famous science journal.
-Har Gobind Khorana, Nobel Laureate, chemical biologist, was born in Raipur, Punjab, Pakistan (then India) passed away on 9th November 2011.
-He, along with Marshall Nirenberg, Heinrich J. Matthaei, and Robert W. Holley, had discovered sequences of RNA (UUU, UGA, AUG……codons) that code for amino acid synthesis and they received Nobel Prize in 1968.
+Recently, Prof. Dr. Uttam Lal RajBhandary has published an obituary [1] of Har Gobind Khorana in Nature, one of the most reputed and famous science journals.
+Har Gobind Khorana (HGK), Nobel Laureate, chemical biologist, was born in Raipur, Punjab, Pakistan (then India) passed away on 9th November 2011.
+He, along with Marshall Nirenberg, Heinrich J. Matthaei, and Robert W. Holley, had discovered sequences of RNA (UUU, UGA, AUG…… codons) that code for amino acid synthesis and they received the Nobel Prize in 1968.
 Prof. UL RajBhandary, Department of Biology, MIT, USA, has been in close association with him since 1962.
 Quoting HGK’s statement Prof. UL RajBhandary writes, “If you want to get far, you have to travel alone.”
-And understanding science and research needs very much enduring patient and deep study and sometimes makes isolated from normal social life.
+To understand science and research, it needs very much enduring patient and deep study, and sometimes makes isolated from normal social life.
 In past post of this blog, I had mentioned the name Lujendra Ojha and Deepak Koirala, Nepali bright young scientists who had published their research article in reputed journal this year.

-These articles, where ULR is the author and all of them having impact factor above 5.0 including Nature Biotechnology (Impact factor is 31.1), Cell (Impact factor is 32.4), Nature (Impact factor is 36.1).
-This is a huge achievement and impressive figure, and probably it may be the highest for any Nepali and gives us a happiness.
-Almost all scientists will to publish their finding to any one of such prestigious journals.
+These articles, where Prof. Dr. Uttam Lal RajBhandary is the author and all of them having impact factor above 5.0 including Nature (Impact factor is 36.1), Nature Biotechnology (Impact factor is 31.1), Cell (Impact factor is 32.4).
+This is a huge achievement and impressive figure, and probably it may be the highest for any Nepali and gives us happiness with the proud.
+Almost all scientists will to publish their findings to any one of such prestigious journals.

 1 RajBhandary, U. (2011).
 Har Gobind Khorana (1922–2011) Nature, 480 (7377), 322-322 DOI: 10.1038/480322a![]()